owaits/ScreenMonkey.Help/reference/clipTypes/TickerTapeClip.md

 - **Feed URL:** Type the URL used for the feed into this field
 - **Feed Type:** Choose Detect Automatically if you would like Screen Monkey to try and detect the type of feed for you.
 Otherwise, choose the type of feed.
 (RSS or Atom).
 - **Format String:** Here you pick the fields in the XML data which will be used for the text displayed.
 Fields are identified by `%` symbols at either side.
 Examine the feed you are using to find the field names.
 You can also add static text.
 - **Refresh every:** This setting determines the interval at which Screen Monkey will check the Feed URL for message updates.
+To force a feed update you can right-click on the clip icon on the dashboard and choose 'Update RSS Feed now'.

 ## Use a Ticker Tape Clip in a show
 Once you have setup the clip as described above click the Ticker Tape Clip icon on the dashboard to begin playing.
 One of the following will happen depending on the clip settings.